SherG/perpetual-elm/exampleSite/content/about.md

 In this environment, small business loans -- already viewed as risky -- were considered unattractive.

-Innovates stepped into the gap and an entire movement known as alternative lending or alternative finance was launched.
+Innovators stepped into the gap and an entire movement known as alternative lending or alternative finance was launched.

 ## What makes us different?

 Spearfish has two key advantages.

 <ol>
 <li><p>We take a consultative approach. </p>
     Our goal is to find the best fit for your situation, quickly.
 We don’t impose a one-size-fits-all solution.
 We prize repeat business.